acmdas/das_fieldstones/morefieldstones2019.md

 ## What&#039;s the Matter?
 Fri, 11 Jan 2019

-&ldquo;A naive understanding of materialism attributes to it a naive understanding of matter.
+“A naive understanding of materialism attributes to it a naive understanding of matter.
 Matter, common sense says, is more or less the way it appears to us in ordinary experience.
 It is solid, colored stuff that always tastes, smells, sounds, and feels a certain way.
-Materialism, on a naÃ¯ve understanding, is the view that everything that exists is like that.
+Materialism, on a naïve understanding, is the view that everything that exists is like that.
 Even unobservable particles are assumed to be tiny solid, colored objects that have their own tastes, smells, sounds, and feels to them.
 Like little stones or marbles.

-&ldquo;Of course, this is all wrong.&rdquo;&mdash;[Edward Feser](http://edwardfeser.blogspot.com/2019/01/materialism-subverts-itself.html)
+“Of course, this is all wrong.”—[Edward Feser](http://edwardfeser.blogspot.com/2019/01/materialism-subverts-itself.html)

-A pretty &ldquo;Barfieldian&rdquo; statement for someone who seems determined to ignore Barfield, even when his name is mentioned dozens of times by his commenters.
-Well, &lsquo;philosophers&rsquo; are like that.
+A pretty “Barfieldian” statement for someone who seems determined to ignore Barfield, even when his name is mentioned dozens of times by his commenters.
+Well, ‘philosophers’ are like that.

 ## That Antichrist Feeling
 Sun, 13 Jan 2019